Ninjacraze writes about networking, data communications, computer languages, and refrigerators.

-These languages are not mutually exclusive, and some languages can belong to multiple categories.
+These languages are not mutually exclusive; some can belong to multiple categories.
 The terms low-level and high-level are also open to interpretation, and some languages that were once considered high-level are now considered low-level as languages have continued to develop.

-Low-level computer languages are either machine codes or are very close them.
+Low-level computer languages are either machine codes or are very close to them.
 A computer cannot understand instructions given to it in high-level languages or in English.
-It can only understand and execute instructions given in the form of machine language i.e. binary.
+It can only understand and execute instructions given in the form of machine language, i.e. binary.
 There are two types of low-level languages:

 - Machine Language: a language that is directly interpreted into the hardware

 - Assembly Language: a slightly more user-friendly language that directly corresponds to machine language

 Machine language is the lowest and most elementary level of programming language and was the first type of programming language to be developed.
 Machine language is basically the only language a computer can understand and is usually written in hex.

 In fact, a manufacturer designs a computer to obey just one language, its machine code, which is represented inside the computer by a string of binary digits (bits) 0 and 1.
 The symbol 0 stands for the absence of an electric pulse, and the 1 stands for the presence of an electric pulse.
 Since a computer is capable of recognizing electric signals, it understands machine language.